autouser/crystall/README.md

 ## Instalation

 Fork it if you wish, clone it from Github, enter the directory.
-Then execute in a shell the commands below.
+Then execute commands below in a shell.

 ```
 bundle